-• From the Edit menu, choose Move Joint.

-- In the Graphics area, point to a joint, click and hold the left-mouse button, and drag the cursor to another location.
+- From the Edit menu, choose Move Joint. - In the Graphics area, point to a joint and marquee select.
 A dotted line connecting the original joint location and the cursor location appears.
 When the joint is over the new desired location, release the mouse button.
 The joint is moved to the new location.
 Any members connected to the joint will move with it. - To end moving joints, choose another command.